SSWConsulting/SSW.Rules.Content/rules/awesome-documentation/rule.md

 The same principle is true with documentation.
 Using the 'old school' method will leave you with a build-up of documentation that you will need to keep up to date as the project evolves.

 Warning: if you want to follow Scrum and have zero technical debt, then you must throw away all documentation at the end of each sprint.
-If you do want to keep it, make sure you add it to your [definition of done](/done-do-you-go-beyond-done-and-follow-a-definition-of-done)to keep it updated.
+If you do want to keep it, make sure you add it to your [definition of done](/done-do-you-go-beyond-done-and-follow-a-definition-of-done) to keep it updated.